Emancipate yourself from LTac: Your first Coq plugin

 modusponens theorem to

-decreasing number of arguments (obviously we do not want to get two
+applied to a decreasing number of arguments (obviously we do not want to

 Now, we probably could imagine other (LTac) implementations of exploit, but it is not the point of this article, and you should definitely not try to do that at home!
 What we will do is implement this tactic as 9 lines long tactic in an OCaml plugin, way shorter than the LTac implementation.